tg222eu/SIEMsplunk/README.md

 First create a virtual machine (Search virtual machines and click on the service), which purpose is to be exposed, or a honey pot, then click create -> Azure virtual machine.

-Make sure the subscription is selected on "Pay-as-you-go", as it will only use up the payment of the free resources provided when the account was created

 Create a new resource group, we will be using all the lab resources in this group.
 We will call it "Honeypotlab"

 Name the virtual machine "Honeypot-vm", leave the image and size as default.
-Image: Windows 11 pro Version 22H2 - Gen1, Size: Standard_D2s_v3 - 2 vcpus, 8 Gig memory
+Image: Windows 11 pro Version 22H2 - Gen1, Size: Standard_D2s_v3 - 2 vcpus, 8 Gig memory.
+Make sure you use US region if you are using free account as its the only allowed region.

 Create a username and password for the VM.
 Tick the "Licensing" and hit Next:DISK